 At the start of 1990, right after the revolution, Stanislav Zima was behind the inception of the very first independent Czech radio station, Radio 1, where he continues to work today.
 He moderated and wrote for the television music magazines Point and Paskvil, he helped develop the music programmes Radiopaskvil, Triáda, Přestřelka, and El Duo for Czech Radio Vltava, and he is the co-creator of the music-export project Czeching.
 Since the early 1990s he has written articles and reviews on music for various print magazines (e.g. Rock & Pop, Lidové noviny, Revue Labyrint, and Full Moon).
 Since 1999 he has had his own independent label, Quazi Delict Records (e.g. Floex, Juanita Juarez, Alvik, Bratři Orffové/The Orffs, Real Transported Man, and, most recently, 1LFF).
 He works as a DJ using the name Stanzim.

 Since 2006 Petra Ludvíková has been working with Palác Akropolis as a project manager.
-She also organises cultural events in Prague (e.g. Femme Fatale, On Tour, Music Class) and is the manager of the bands Voila and Never Sol.
+She also organises cultural events in Prague (e.g. Femme Fatale, On Tour, Music Class).
 Since 1998 she has appeared regularly on programmes broadcast on Prague’s Radio 1, where she can currently be heard on Tuesday mornings.
 In the past she has worked, for example, as a moderator and as an editor of the genre programmes for TV Óčko.

 Michal Pařízek is editor-in-chief of the magazine Full Moon, a position he has held since 2014, having worked with the magazine since it was founded in 2010.
 He is a journalist and a member of the promotional group Scrape Sound, and he has published articles various media, such as Aktuálně.cz, Týden, Čili Chili, Freemusic, Reflex, Nedělní svět, and more.